 The Newport Beach Fire Department's Fire Station No. 2 is currently located at 475 32nd Street.
 The station was built in 1953 and is located on a 11,612-square-foot parcel.
 The structure is at the end of its useful life and no longer meets the operational needs for fire equipment.
 It was scheduled to be rebuilt, onsite, with preliminary work starting in 2018.
 Due to the limited space available on the current parcel, a new station would solve some, but not all of the issues.
 Fire Department personnel would still have to contend with circulation and onsite parking challenges.

 When City staff saw the potential to purchase a larger parcel located just .3 miles away, they went to work on evaluating the suitability of the space in terms of circulation, response times, street access, neighborhood impacts, and more.
 The new site, located at 2807 Newport Boulevard, is optimal to maintaining the high level of service the Newport Beach Fire Department (NBFD) provides to residents and visitors.

 On September 12, the City Council approved the purchase of the parcel at 2807 Newport Boulevard (known by many as the former McDonald's site).
-The City intends to relocate Fire Station No. 2 from its current location, 475 32nd Street, to the newly acquired, 28th Street property.
-(The staff report is available here.)
+The City intends to relocate Fire Station No. 2 from its current location, 475 32nd Street (shown above), to the newly acquired 28th Street property.
+(The September 12 staff report is available here.)